N

 The Honest Geography Problem

-• Aït Benhaddou back to Marrakech: same
+• From Aït Benhaddou to Marrakech: the same

 When the Day Trip Is Worth It

-• 7am pickup at your riad
+• Pick-up at 7am at your riad

 • 7pm: arrive in Marrakech

-Cost: 1,200 to 1,800 MAD per person in a small group, 2,500 to 4,000 MAD per couple in a private 4x4.
+Cost: 1,200 to 1,800 dirhams per person in a small group, 2,500 to 4,000 dirhams for a couple in a private 4x4.

 This is doable.
 Many travellers do it and enjoy it.
 But honestly, it is a long day for a relatively short visit.